 Event categories of each race or race series are determined separately for each racing class and are based on the total of all prizes for that class only.
 Minimum prize amounts are given below for events that are part of track events, single day road race events, and stage races or road race series.
-Certain races may be placed higher than their prize list qualifies for, as shown in the footnotes.
-Each race in a given event is placed in the highest category for which it is qualified according to the table following.
+Certain races may be placed higher than their prize list gualifies for, as shown in the footnotes.
+Each race in a given event is placed in the highest category for which it is gualified according to the following table:

-Minimum Prize List of Class

-Cat.
-Track Single Road Stage/Series Notes

-А \$10,000 \$10,000 \$20,000 (a)

-В 5,000 5,000 10,000 (b)

-С 2,000 2,000 5,000 (c)

-D 500 500 0 (d)

-E 0 0 (e)
+Minimum Prize List of Class: Single Road Stage/Series Category Track \$10,000 \$20,000 А \$10,000 В 5,000 5,000 10,000 С 2,000 5,000 2,000 D 500 500 F Ω Ω

 (a) National Championships and international races are category A races.
-Entry into Category A non-championship races is restricted to category 1, 2 and members of UCI Trade Teams.
+Entry into Category A non-championship races is restricted to category 1, 2 elite men and members of UCI Trade Teams, and category 1, 2, and 3 elite women. (b) Entry in category B races is restricted to category 1 and

-(b) Entry in category B races is restricted to category 1 and 2 riders for Elite men's events; category 1, 2 and 3 for junior and women's events, and any other riders who meet qualifications in the official race announcement.
+2 riders for Elite men's events; category 1, 2 and 3 for junior and women's events, and any other riders who meet aualifications in the official race announcement.

-(c) Non-championship final trials for Olympic, Pan American, and World Championship teams are at least category C races.(d) State Championships are at least category D races.
-Multiple-day races include stage races or other races conducted on consecutive days with cumulative results and are a minimum category D race. (e) Category E races are those that do not qualify for higher categorization.
+(c) Non-championship final trials for Olympic, Pan American, and World Championship teams are at least category C races. (d) State Championships are at least category D races.
+Multiple-day races include stage races or other races conducted on consecutive days with cumulative results and are a minimum category D race.

+(e) Category E races are those that do not qualify for higher categorization.